Modal Functional (Dialectica) Interpretation

-The second author independently noticed the possibility of using the same supra-linear modal operators for light program extraction in \cite{dialfine}, see also \cite{TrifonPhD}.
-However, the initiative of studying the full employment of $\necsy$ for more efficient program synthesis in the formal context of a classical first-order modal logic (in the sense of \Schuette, \cite{Schuette}) belongs to the first author.
+The second author independently noticed the possibility of using the same supra-linear modal operators for light program extraction in \cite{dialfine}, see also \cite{TriffonPhD}.
+However, the initiative of studying the full employment of $\necsy$ for more efficient functional synthesis in the formal context of the negative fragment of first-order modal logic (cf. \Schuette \cite{Schuette} and Prawitz \cite{Prawitz(65)}) is due to the first author.
 As we will see, for our extractive purposes it is useful to depart from \Schuette's original semantics for quantified modal logic.
-E.g., the propositional fragments of our first-order modal systems are no longer modal, but purely boolean, as $\necsy p\equiv p\equiv\cpossy p$ for propositional atoms $p$.
-We thus design \emph{pseudo} (i.e., non-standard) modal arithmetics for program extraction, with relative soundness syntactically given via our (light) modal functional interpretation by the target system, namely classical predicate Arithmetic with higher-type functionals, in a Natural Deduction presentation.
+For example, the propositional fragment of our first-order modal systems is not modal, but purely boolean, as $\ \necsy p \,\EquiVl\, p \,\EquiVl \wpossy p\ $ for propositional atoms $p$.

-We stress the fact that we are only concerned with fragments of Arithmetics without undecidable predicates: {\it all propositional atoms of our systems are a priori decidable.}